Today is December 7, 2023 /

 Your child either has been or will be assigned a tutor shortly after the first meeting.
 This might be a Dartmouth student, a teacher from the school, or a member of our community.
 Tutoring should begin approximately one year prior to the b’mitzvah date.
 Once you have your tutor’s name, we suggest you make arrangements immediately to begin a schedule of meetings.
 Meeting once a week is preferred to help your child with the process of learning without feeling rushed.
-The hourly rate for a tutor is $25; or $30 for highly experienced tutors.
-That wage is paid directly to the tutor—Kol Ha’Emek neither participates in nor profits from those transactions.
+The wages are paid directly to the tutor—Kol Ha’Emek neither participates in nor profits from those transactions.
 We just make a shidduch (match).

 Your family must be members in good standing of the Kol Ha’Emek congregation.
 Specifically, you must hold a family membership and have paid your Hebrew School tuition for the year in which the b’mitzvah takes place.
 After the simcha, students are expected to continue with their class until the end of the year and/or switch to Jew Crew.
 If you need to make contact with our treasurer for any reason, his contact information is:

 There is no fee charged by the rabbi, nor for any services performed by the director of education during this time.
 However, there are extra costs associated with the b’mitzvah concerning the building maintenance (or transporting the Torah, lectern, siddurim, ritual items, etc. to an off-campus location) and many other details that will be handled for you.
-It is customary to make a donation to Kol Ha’Emek in honor of the b’mitzvah that minimally is $400.
+It is expected that, before the simcha date, families make a donation to Kol Ha’Emek in honor of the b’mitzvah that minimally is $400 per child.

 We understand that there are many financial demands on families, and we will work with you to help ease this within our community, but we can only do so if you express concerns that you might have.
 Let us help to focus this day on the celebration, not the finances.